 “…this is not the end.” is a publication project and conversation format developed together with the artists GeoVanna Gonzalez and die Blaue Distanz (Anna Erdmann and Franziska Goralski).
 It is at the same time an attempt to deal with the fact that an exhibition project, which was planned for the summer, cannot take place as envisioned.

-The project was planned as a meeting point for many, a real place that should be an exhibition, discussion forum, safe space and research platform at the same time.
+The project was planned as a meeting point for many, a real place that should be exhibition, discussion forum, safe space and research platform at the same time.
 Together with the artists, participatory, queer, feminist and collective strategies were to be made visible and tested in the exhibition space.
 The aim was to jointly make proposals for encounters at eye level.

-“…this is not the end.” is a way to continue the conversations that have been started and to not drop the threads that have already been picked up.
-In video talks and a publication, the discussions that have already taken place about inclusivity, participation and eye level are summarized and continued.
+“…this is not the end.” is a way to continue the conversations that have been started and not to drop the threads that have already been picked up.
+In video talks and a publication, the discussions that have already taken place about inclusiveness, participation and eye level are summarized and continued.
 The project is a consequence of calling something off and yet an opportunity to make visible the work that has already begun.

 die Blaue Distanz [the blue distance] are Anna Erdmann and Franziska Goralski.
 They are working together as an artistic duo since 2015.